openxc/smart-wiper/README.md

 ## **Android**

-The primary purpose of the android application is to works by initially establishing a bluetooth connection with a previously paired device, then listening for data being sent from that device.
-The application can also send messages to the device over bluetooth.
-As soon as a bluetooth connection is opened with the device, all of the data received by the android device from the Ardruino.
+The primary purpose of the android application is to establish a bluetooth connection with the bluetooth-module and gather data from the box sent over bluetooth.
+In order to use the application, first go into the bluetooth setting of your android device, and pair to the Arduino in the Smart Wiper Box.

  **[[Insert Image]]**

-In order to use the application, first go into the bluetooth setting of your android device, and pair to the Arduino in the Smart Wiper Box.

 ## **Installation Instruction**

-In order to install Smart Wiper Box onto the wiper of your car, you firstly make a piece of sticky back band through the two slots on the lid of box, and then fix the band onto the arm of wiper, which is roughly six inches from the bottom of the wiper.
+For installation of the Smart-Wiper Box onto the wiper of your car, you firstly make a piece of sticky back band through the two slots on the lid of box, and then fix the band onto the arm of wiper, which is roughly six inches from the bottom of the wiper.
 The bottom of box should face down to the wiper arm and the lid should face up.
 Make sure the box is attached onto the wiper arm tightly enough.
 And now, you can drive your car with the Smart Wiper Box!

 ## **Testing Condition**